Kudallur: Administration

+Kudallur is in the Palakkad district and Pattambi taluk which borders the Malappuram district.
+It is a part of Anakarra Panchayat, Thrithala (State Assembly Constituency) and Ponnani (Lok Sabha Constituency).

 Geography

 It is at Kudallur, exactly at Koottakadavu the two rivers Nila and Thootha meet.
 Therefore, it is said that the place got the name from the confluence of these rivers, with 'koodal' meaning joining and 'oor' meaning place in Malayalam, thus a meeting place of the rivers.
 Kudallur Hills, mentioned in Nair's stories, are another point of attraction.
-The village is in Anakkara Panchayath, Thrithala block i.e. in Pattambi Taluk.'Vadakkumuri','Muthu Vilayum Kunnu' and 'Paarappuram' are important residential areas of Koodallur.
+The village is in Anakkara Panchayath, Thrithala block i.e. in Pattambi Taluk.'Vadakkumuri','Muthu Vilayum Kunnu' and 'Paarappuram' are important residential areas of Kudallur.

-Kudallur

-The other Kudallur is located in Pattambi taluk in Palakkad district itself, on the northern banks of Gayathripuzha River, a tributary of Bharathapuzha.
-Nemmara is the nearest town from Kudallur.
-The late historian Prof.K V Krishna Iyer hails from this Kudallur..